What is the Federal Work Study Program?

 - Other violations listed in the NCF Employee Handbook

-The above violations are not intended to be all inclusive, and does not include all possible violations of proper workplace conduct.
+The above violations are not intended to be all inclusive, and do not include all possible violations of proper workplace conduct.

 Supervisors are encouraged to provide an orientation for the Federal work study employee to inform him/her about departmental policies, procedures, and the department’s expectations.
 The orientation should include, but is not limited to: